Adwik-Roshan/learn_nltk_py/README.md

 # learn_nltk_py

 ## What:
-Experimenting with different libraries accessible in Python for various NLP processes
+Experimenting with different libraries accessible in Python for various Gen AI processes

 📚 The basics of language modeling.
 🧑‍💻 Setting up the environment for language models.